 By signing below, Licensee agrees to comply with the following rules and regulations:

-Licensee may not smoke in the Licensed Area or the building to which it is a part, nor allow customers, guests or visitors to the Licensed Area to smoke in the Licensed Area. *
+Licensee may not smoke in the Licensed Area or the building to which it is a part, nor allow customers, guests, or visitors to the Licensed Area to smoke in the Licensed Area. *

 Licensee may not sleep in the building. *